-Airlines must always indicate the final fare to be paid including all unavoidable taxes and charges, and must additionally give a breakdown of certain taxes and charges separately.
+Airlines must in all stages of the booking process indicate the total final fare to be paid including all unavoidable taxes and charges, and must additionally give a breakdown of certain taxes and charges.

 A motor insurance policy issued in an EU member state must provide the minimum legal cover required by national laws when the vehicle is taken to other EU member states.
-Note that insurers do not have to provide the same cover when abroad as in the home country, although most do; uniquely some UK insurers do not.
+Insurers do not have to provide the same cover when abroad as in the home country, although most do; uniquely some UK insurers do not.

 54 of the Protection of Freedoms Act 2012